 By Ms. Chantael Blanks (AMC)June 11, 2018

-CARLISLE, Pa. -- Gen. Gus Perna, commander of Army Materiel Command, challenged the Army War College Class of 2018 to make a difference within the Army at their graduation ceremony, June 8.
+CARLISLE, Pa. -- Gen. Gus Perna, commander of Army Materiel Command, challenged the Army War College Class of 2018 to make a difference within the Army at its graduation ceremony, June 8.

 "Decisions made today will have significant impacts for decades to come," Perna told the class of Army officers.